 21 DAY FAST 2023

 At Connection Point Church, we believe in the power of prayer and fasting.
-As we take this 21-day journey as a church family together, our staff has written a devotional to help you meditate on various areas of life.
-Please feel free to use the Be Still devotional guide during your time of fasting and prayer.
+As we take this 21-day journey as a church family together, our staff has written a devotional book to help you hear the voice of God.
+Please feel free to use the Be Still devotional guide or the YouVersion Bible App Plan during your time of fasting and prayer.

 What is Fasting?